-Bed bugs prefer to live in a warmer environment and this is of course, more simple when indoors.
-Being outside would not harm them but they are not as keen on the cooler temperatures of the outdoors.
+Bed bugs prefer to live in a warmer environment, and this is, of course, more simple when indoors.
+Being outside would not harm them, but they are not as keen on the outdoors’ cooler temperatures.

-- There are factors which determine how long bed bugs can survive outside and some of these are as follows.
+- Some factors determine how long bed bugs can survive outside, and some of these are as follows.

 - Of course, as with any insect, the bed bug has predators, and depending on the prevalence of these in your garden will depend on how long the bed bugs can last.
-Some of the most common bed bug predators include lizards, spiders and ants.
+Some of the most typical bed bug predators include lizards, spiders, and ants.

-Can Bed Bugs Get Back Inside once Removed form the House?
+Can Bed Bugs Get Back Inside once Removed from the House?

-Now that we have established that bed bugs can indeed live in an outdoor environment, we need to find out whether they can return after you have kicked them out of the home.
+Now that we have established that bed bugs can indeed live in an outdoor environment, we need to determine whether they can return after you have kicked them out of the home.

-Bed bugs are unable to fly or jump, like their distant cousins, the fleas in carpet but they can still return into a house by way of attachment once they have been sent packing.
+Bed bugs cannot fly or jump, like their distant cousins, the fleas in the carpet, but they can still return into a house by way of attachment once they have been sent packing.

-They do this by simply being on something that is returned inside, for example if they have been living in a garden table which you then cover with a table cloth for a BBQ.
+They do this by simply being on something that is returned inside; for example, if they live in a garden table, you then cover with a table cloth for a BBQ.

-Once the BBQ is over, you return the table cloth into the home and any bed bugs who have latched onto it will hitch a ride inside too.
+Once the BBQ is over, you return the table cloth into the home, and any bed bugs that have latched onto it will hitch a ride inside.

-It is important that if you know there is a bed infestation outdoors or you have recently evicted some from within the home, that you are extremely careful when bringing things back in from outside.
+It is essential that if you know there is a bed infestation outdoors or recently evicted some from within the home, you are extremely careful when bringing things back in from outside.

-It is also worth noting that whilst they are extremely small insects, they can travel around 20 metres in any one day and so can easily march right back into the home should they wish to.
+It is also worth noting that while they are tiny insects, they can travel around 20 meters in any one day and so can quickly march right back into the home should they wish to.